forwardemail/forwardemail.net/app/views/faq/index.md

 ### Is two-factor authentication (2FA) supported

-Yes, for logging into your account &mdash; including <a href="https://mail.forwardemail.net" target="_blank" rel="noopener noreferrer">webmail</a> &mdash; via one-time passcodes, backed by recovery keys.
+Yes, for logging into your account — including <a href="https://mail.forwardemail.net" target="_blank" rel="noopener noreferrer">webmail</a> — via one-time passcodes, backed by recovery keys.

-2FA applies to your account login itself, not to IMAP, SMTP, POP3, CalDAV, or CardDAV connections from third-party clients (Thunderbird, Apple Mail, etc.) &mdash; those authenticate with an alias-specific generated password instead, so there isn't currently a 2FA-equivalent standard for that class of client.
+2FA applies to your account login itself, not to IMAP, SMTP, POP3, CalDAV, or CardDAV connections from third-party clients (Thunderbird, Apple Mail, etc.) — those authenticate with an alias-specific generated password instead, so there isn't currently a 2FA-equivalent standard for that class of client.
 If you'd like to see that change, a GitHub feature request is the best way to make the case for it.

 ### Do you support email best practices